This tutorial assumes you have created an original Gazebo model and you'd like to share it with the community.

-This tutorial assumes that you have an account on Bitbucket, and that you have a client for Mercurial.
+This tutorial also assumes that you have an account on GitHub, and that you have a client for Git.

 Create a directory for your model under the gazebo_models directory.
-For this tutorial, we will assume that this directory is called mymodel.
-That directory must include the file model.config, and it may include other files as well (plugins, makefiles, README's, etc.)
+For this tutorial, we will assume that this directory is called mymodel, but you should give the directory an informative name about the model.

 The model.config file provides information necessary to pick the proper SDF file, information on authorship of the model, and a textual description of the model.